What to Expect in Your Equity Sales Internship at a Bulge-Bracket Bank in New York

 Q: OK.
 What was the overall recruiting process like?

 A: At the bank I interned at, I went through an online application, a video interview via HireVue, and a Superday.

 The process was the same for both sales and trading because everyone was part of the same rotational program.

 In the HireVue interview, I had 30 seconds to prepare an answer to each question and then 2-3 minutes to record my answer.

-There were around 4-5 questions, and they were all fairly broad: Tell us about yourself, tell us about a time you worked in a team, discuss a current event that interests you, explain how you would add value as an Analyst, etc.
+There were around 4-5 questions, and they were all fairly broad: Walk me through your resume, tell us about a time you worked in a team, discuss a current event that interests you, explain how you would add value as an Analyst, etc.